 FLOOR AREA.
 The gross horizontal areas of the several stories within the outer lines of the exterior walls of a building or from the centerline of party walls; provided that the floor area of a dwelling shall not include space not usable for living quarters, such as attics, utility or unfinished basement rooms, garages, breezeways and unenclosed porches or terraces.

 FUR FARM.
-Any property comprising land or building or both, used for the purpose of raising or harboring fur bearing animals including those defined in § 29.001(30), Wis.
-Stats., and also including chinchillas and other fur bearing animals, whether the animals are kept for breeding or slaughtering or pelting purposes.
+Any property comprising land or building or both, used for the purpose of raising or harboring fur bearing animals including those defined in Wis.
+Stat. § 29.001(30), and also including chinchillas and other fur bearing animals, whether the animals are kept for breeding or slaughtering or pelting purposes.

 GARAGE, PRIVATE.
 An accessory building or accessory portion of the main building, used or designed or intended to be used for the storage of private motor vehicles.